-- Owns more than 5% of interest in the business sponsoring the plan at any point during the last year, regardless of compensation.
+- A person who owns more than 5% of interest in the business sponsoring the plan at any point during the last year, regardless of compensation.

 That 5% rule can also be a bit vague.
 It’s based on the value of company shares.
 But it doesn’t just count what you own.
 It also covers ownership attributed to your spouse, children and grandchildren working for the same company.
-So if your holdings in the company are worth 3% and your son owns 2.2% in the same firm, you’re a highly compensated employee.
-Why?
-Total ownership amounts to 5.2%.
+So if your holdings in the company are worth 3% and your son owns 2.2% in the same firm, you’re considered an HCE.
+That’s because your total ownership amounts to 5.2%.

-Before we explore how restrictions may apply to you, let’s get to know maximum 401(k) contribution rules that apply to all.
-For 2018, a 401(k) participant filing single can contribute up to $18,500.
-Those married filing jointly can contribute up to $19,000.
-If you’re at least age 50, you can direct an additional $6,000 in “catch up” contributions.
+Before we explore how restrictions may apply to you, let’s get to know the maximum 401(k) contribution rules that apply to all.
+For 2021, a 401(k) participant filing single can contribute up to $19,500.
+For 2022, a 401(k) participant filing single can make up to $20,500 in contributions.
+If you’re at least age 50, you can also direct an additional $6,500 in “catch-up” contributions.
 Factor in an employer match and you could be looking at major tax-advantaged savings.
-But not so fast.

 Each year, employers run the 401(k) plans they sponsor through non-discrimination tests.
-The IRS requires these to make sure plans don’t favor highly compensated employees over the rest of the company.
+The IRS requires these to make sure plans don’t favor HCEs over the rest of the company.

-So to pass the test, average contributions made by HCEs can’t be more than 2% higher than average contributions made by non-highly compensated employees.
-So if the average contribution non-HCEs make equals 4% of their salaries, the average contribution HCEs make can’t exceed 6% of their salaries.
+So to pass the test, average contributions made by HCEs can’t be more than two percentage points higher than average contributions made by non-highly compensated employees.
+So if the average contribution that non-HCEs make equals 4% of their salaries, the average contribution HCEs make can’t exceed 6% of their salaries.

-In addition, HCE contributions as a total can’t exceed 2% of the total contributions non-HCEs.
+In addition, total HCE contributions can’t exceed the total contributions of non-HCEs by more than 2%.
 As you can see, how much you should contribute to your 401(k) depends heavily on how much non-HCEs are contributing and how many are even participating at all.

 Companies have until March 15 to conduct this test for the previous year.
-So if you’re a highly compensated employee who maxed out your contributions in the previous year, you may not know if the company failed the test until the following year.
+So if you’re an HCE who maxed out your contributions in the previous year, you may not know if the company failed the test until the following year.
 If so, your firm would most likely refund you the excess contributions you made.
 This will count as taxable income.
 So it could increase your tax liability for the current year.
-Plus, the money coming back out reduces the tax-savings and earnings potential of your 401(k).
+Plus, the money coming back reduces the tax savings and earnings potential of your 401(k).

-If you’re a highly compensated employee as described above, you’re not eligible to make tax-deductible contributions toward a traditional IRA account.
+If you’re an HCE as described above and covered by an employer-sponsored retirement plan, you’re not eligible to make tax-deductible contributions toward a traditional IRA account.
 That benefit phases out after certain income thresholds.
-That happens when your modified adjusted gross income (AGI) reaches $61,000 or $98,000 if married filing jointly.
-That benefit is phased out completely when your income reaches more than $71,000 or $118,000 if married filing jointly.
+That starts to happen when your modified adjusted gross income (MAGI) reaches $66,000 (or $105,000 if married and filing jointly) in 2021 and $68,000 (or $109,000 if married and filing jointly) in 2022.

-However, you can still open one and fund it with pre-tax dollars.
-In addition, your earnings will grow tax free.
+However, you can still open a traditional IRA and fund it.
+In addition, your earnings will grow tax-deferred.
 And you can contribute toward the full IRA contribution limit.

-For 2018, the IRA contribution maximum for an IRA stands at $5,500 and $11,000 for married couples filing jointly.
-If you’re at least age 50, you can make “catch-up” contributions up to $1,000.
+For 2021 and 2022, the contribution limit for an IRA stands at $6,000 and $12,000 for married couples filing jointly.
+If you’re at least age 50, you can again make additional catch-up contributions up to $1,000.
 Overall, you won’t get the full benefits of a traditional IRA.
 But it can serve as a nice supplement to your 401(k), especially when the plan puts some restraints on you.

 Open a Roth IRA

-However, you can still enjoy some tax benefits.
+Despite income limitations, you can still enjoy some tax benefits using a Roth IRA.
 As long as you’ve had your Roth IRA for at least five years, you can make eligible withdrawals tax-free in retirement.

 Open a Backdoor Roth IRA

-Highly-compensated employees may be interested in going through a Backdoor IRA.
-This process describes converting a non-deductible IRA into a Roth IRA.
+HCEs may also be interested in going through a backdoor IRA.
+This process describes converting a nondeductible IRA into a Roth IRA.
 It can be very tricky.
 So your best bet is to find a financial advisor to guide you through the process.
-But we’ll cover the basics to see if it peaks your interest.
+But we’ll cover the basics to see if it piques your interest.

-For starters, keep this in mind.
-In order to make the most out of a backdoor Roth IRA and avoid major tax penalties, you can’t have another IRA.
+For starters, it’s important to keep in mind that in order to make the most out of a backdoor Roth IRA and avoid major tax penalties, you can’t have another IRA.
 This covers SEP IRAs and SIMPLE IRAs.

 Now here’s how it works.
 You open a traditional IRA and a Roth IRA at the same time, preferably with the same manager.
-Next, you contribute the $5,500 maximum to the traditional IRA.
-Afterward, you convert the traditional IRA to a Roth IRA.
-This process helps you make maximum tax-deferred contributions that grow tax free.
+Next, you contribute the $6,000 maximum to the traditional IRA.
+Afterward, you convert the traditional IRA to a Roth IRA and pay income taxes owed on the money.
+This process helps you make maximum tax-deferred contributions that grow tax-free.
 Finally, you can withdraw these savings tax-free when you’re eligible.

 So if this option appeals to you, we recommend you consult a financial advisor to guide you through the process so you won’t run into any major pitfalls that may be hidden along the way.